shkim04/shkim04.github.io/blog/1/how-to-use-react-swiper.en.md

 ---
 title: How To Use React Swiper
 date: "2022-11-13T00:00:00.000Z"
-description: "If you just began learning React or working on a React project, you probably want to create a beautiful slider that adds an aesthetic boost to your pictures."
+description: "We will talk about how to make a use of React Swiper library by creating a simple React app"
 tag: "ReactJS"
 ---

 If you just began learning React or working on a React project, you probably want to create a beautiful slider that adds an aesthetic boost to your pictures.
 In this post, I will walk you through the React Swiper basics and help you create a slider component using the library.
 ![React Swiper](./react-swiper-1.gif)

 # Prerequisite

 - Basic knowledge about react such as component, props
-- Create basic react app if you do not have it and remove unnecessary codes
+- A basic react app if you do not have it
 - Open the terminal and enter this command shown below

 ```js